Fieldformetry/Starbase/avasarala/REAME.md

 - You must give it away for free (like this one is) (taking **optional** donations is fine)
 - You must make some reference to this ship or me.
 For example: "Here is my ship, based on an Avasarala by Haywire"
-- You must accept that those versions will be considered feedback and elements of them may be incorporated into future official releases without notification.

 ___